Brain and Spinal Cord Injuries Rehabilitation

 - Stiff neck, headache or back pain

 Your treatment depends on the severity of your injury.
-You’ll work with our team of XYZ.
+You’ll work with our team of physicians, nurse, and therapists.
 Together, we’ll come up with a treatment plan that works for you.
 This might involve a combination of medication, rehabilitation and surgery.